knolaust/wp-multi-env/README.md

-# Knol Aust WordPress Multi-Environment Config
+# knolaust WP Multi-Environment Config

 This repository contains my standard config setup for WordPress, which supports multiple environments such as local development copy, a test